 - Butternut Squash Mac and Cheese.
 The OG hidden veggie!
 I’ve made butternut squash mac and cheese both by stirring it in diced and by adding puree to the sauce.
 Both are amazing!

 Pureeing vegetables is the best way to hide vegetables in food for toddlers or picky eaters.
 Here’s my favorite way to puree vegetables.

 - Steam your vegetable until super soft.
 I like using a steamer basket because it retains as many vitamins and minerals as possible.
 Microwaving or boiling is also an option.

 - Add to a blender and let it go.
 If needed, add water to smooth out.
 You can also use a food processor or an immersion blender.

 - If you don’t want to break out the machinery, you can also use a potato masher!
 Just make sure your vegetables are super soft.

 Hidden Veggie Recipes with Cauliflower

-Cauliflower has gotten a very popular reputation as of late as the perfect vegetable to hide in food – with very little flavor and a unique texture, you can use it in so much.
-Rice it and add it to a ride dish or to make a pizza crust – blend it up and you can create creamy, cheese sauces.
+Cauliflower has gotten a very popular reputation as of late as the perfect vegetable to hide in food.
+With very little flavor and a unique texture, you can use it in so much.
+Rice it and add it to a ride dish or to make a pizza crust.
+Or maybe blend it up and you can create creamy, cheese sauces.
 I’ve also found cauliflower riced ahead of time at my local grocery store both fresh and frozen.